-At the present time two kiln sites are known in Ipswich associated with the production of 'Ipswich ware': Carr Street (Hurst and West, 1957) and Cox Lane (Smedley and Owles, 1963).
-'Thetford ware' is also known to have been made at the Cox Lane kilns (ibid.).
-Group One, the largest petrological group, contains Ipswich ware material from both of these sites, and additionally there are similarities in thin section to samples of 'Thetford ware' from the Cox Lane kilns.
-It seems likely, therefore, that the same, or very similar, raw materials were used at both sites for the production of Ipswich ware, and at Cox Lane for Thetford ware also.
+At the present time two kiln sites are known in Ipswich associated with the production of Ipswich ware: Carr Street (Hurst and West, 1957) and Cox Lane (Smedley and Owles, 1963).
+Thetford-type ware is also known to have been made at the Cox Lane kilns (ibid.).
+Group One, the largest petrological group, contains Ipswich ware material from both of these sites, and additionally there are similarities in thin section to samples of Thetford-type ware from the Cox Lane kilns.
+Neutron activation analysis of a similar range of material from Ipswich also confirms the similarity of fabric between Ipswich ware and Thetford-type ware (Hawkin, 1978).
+It seems likely, therefore, that the same, or very similar, raw materials were used at both sites for the production of Ipswich ware, and at Cox Lane for Thetford-type ware also.
 Significantly, Group Two is made up of those Ipswich ware sherds that can be described macroscopically as having a 'pimply' fabric.
-In this case the petrological division is merely reflecting the observable visual differences of size-grades of quartz used.
-It is not clear if 'pimply' Ipswich ware is also a product of the Carr Street kilns (Hurst and West, 1957).
+In this case the petrological division is merely reflecting the observable visual differences of size-grades of quartz sand used.
+It is not clear if 'pimply' Ipswich were is also a product of the Carr Street kilns (Hurst and West, 1957).
+It is worth noting that a limited programme of neutron activation analysis has also produced a division of Ipswich ware material from Ipswich into two groupings (Hawkin, 1979; Hunter, 1980).

-Although Group Three does not include any vessel from Ipswich, it is not possible at this stage to rule out an origin there given the common nature of the inclusions involved, particularly as comparatively little kiln material has been sampled from Carr Street and Cox Lane to test the possible range of fabrics present.
+Although Group Three does not include any vessel from Ipswich, it is not possible at this stage to rule out an origin there given the common nature of the inclusions involved, particularly as comparatively little kiln material has been samples from Carr Street and Cox Lane to test the possible range of fabrics present.